 We’re currently working toward getting off the grid of many of those listed above, but we’re not fully there yet because we’re still in the process of first educating ourselves, building skills, gathering resources, and setting in place the infrastructure needed.

 - We homeschool our children and have distanced ourselves from the education grid.
+We see many benefits in educating our children through homesteading.

 - We have our own water source and ways to power our well to distance ourselves from the water grid.